Burger King premium burgers: Steakhouse Burger

 The Angus Steakhouse Burger was introduced in April 2008 as the replacement to the Angus Burger.
 The new burger featured a large, square shaped Angus beef patty with two permanent variants of the sandwich with an LTO version later that year.
 The burger was thinner than the Angus Burger because many of the Burger King locations still used an older model broiler to cook their burgers.
 The older model relied solely on a single chain with uniform cooking speed and temperature which restricted the thickness of meat patties.
 As a result, thicker patties such as the one utilized with the previous iteration of the sandwich needed to be precooked.

 In press releases and interviews regarding the sandwich, the chain claimed that the "Steakhouse Burgers offer the indulgence of an entire steak dinner at a fraction of the cost".
 While the regular variant was served with more traditional toppings, the Loaded Steakhouse garnered notoriety for its unusual main ingredient, mashed potatoes topped with crispy, fried onions and A1 steak sauce.
 Reviewers of the sandwich described the Loaded Steakhouse burger as "disgustingly good", "Meaty Jewel in Burger King's Crown", and that the "topping is pretty weird".

-By October 2008, Burger King announced it had shown revenue growth in the United States despite the ongoing fiscal slowdown related to the financial crisis of 2007–08.
+By October 2008, Burger King announced it had shown revenue growth in the United States despite the fiscal slowdown related to the 2008 financial crisis.
 According to the company, same store growth in the U.S. grew approximately 3.6% in part to sales of the Steakhouse Burger.
 Despite the profit, the company missed Wall Street's estimates by a penny per share which resulted in a 37¢ drop in the chain's share prices.